-The Sports Surfaces Action Plan was undertaken to identify suitable opportunities to upgrade sports surfaces for the whole LGA.
-The intention of the plan is to identify and mediate opportunities to enhance provision of a range of field / playing surfaces to enable recreational activities meet demand in a resource sustainable manner.
-Identification of appropriate locations would be informed by case by case consideration and site suitability.
+The Sports Surfaces Action Plan seeks to identify suitable opportunities to enhance provision of a range of field / playing surfaces to enable recreational activities to meet demand in a resource sustainable manner.
+Identification of appropriate locations would be informed by case by case consideration and site suitability for surface upgrades or treatments.